5. Mental and Psychological Growth

-To tell the reality, I think that the mental structural tendency of “lack of weaning” seen in such “the lack of independence from the emperor” has changed the appearance and shape and has been formed obstinately concealed in the deep bottom of “the iron rule of securing the means of survival” described in chapter 1 of this book.
+Frankly, I think that the psychological structural tendency of a lack of weaning seen in the lack of independence from the emperor has changed the appearance and has been formed obstinately concealed in the deep bottom of the iron rule of securing the means of survival described in chapter 1 of this book.

-Even though we Japanese, in the homogeneous culture, can share the feeling or “the air” on something such as uncomfortable or favorite matters, it is difficult to see what it comes from.
+Even though we Japanese, in a homogeneous culture, can share feelings or “the air” on something such as uncomfortable or favorite matters, it is difficult to see where it comes from.

 In order to do so, it is absolutely necessary to get out of the bottom of the well and see the scenery from the outside.
 As my study abroad experience taught me, it bares the person.
 And from that nakedness, you can learn what kind of clothes you were wearing.

-As you are feeling the “difficulty in life” which has already expanded like a “pandemic” to Japanese society for the last 20 years, the economic situation which is a pillar of physical infrastructure has been directly acting on our lives.
-But as to the psychological structure placing in the depth of all Japanese which tends to depend on someone, it is difficult to feel.
-Because it has been planted in their mind before known and so it has nurtured a quiet nature of the Japanese which does not say “no” explicitly in daily life.
-The cause of it is the same soil and it has worked effectively.
+As you are feeling the “difficulty in life” which has already expanded like a “pandemic” into Japanese society for the last 20 years, the economic situation which is a pillar of physical infrastructure has been directly acting on our lives.
+But as to the psychological structure placed in the depth of all Japanese which tends to depend on someone, it is difficult to feel.
+Because it has been planted in their mind unknowingly and so it has nurtured a quiet nature of the Japanese which does not allow saying “no” explicitly in daily life.
+The causes of the quiet nature and the difficulty in life are seen being on the same soil and they have worked collectively.

-Or, for instance, in those areas such as nursing care, education, and even poverty issue, there is the common problem which those social issues tend to be thought as the matter responsible for the family whatsoever.
-This is because such the lack of independent mental structure is based on the habit which thinks that it is a familiar kinship problem before the idea that it is a social need.
+Or for instance, in those areas such as nursing care, education, and even the poverty issue, there is the common problem where those social issues tend to be thought of as the matter that the family is responsible for.
+This is because such lack of independent mental structure is based on the thinking that it is a familiar kinship problem before the idea that it is a social need.

 Of course, family ties are irreplaceable.
-But those two different types of problem, which one should be solved by socially and the other should be entrusted to such family relationships, should not be mixed up and it is expected to be more effective if they are treated separately.
-For example, the “parasite” problem, in which an adult-age child cannot leave their parents for long period, is typical of such social issues which was left to the family instead.
-It is the example of a social approach have been overlooked.
+But those two different types of problem, one which should be solved socially and the other which should be entrusted to family relationships, should not be mixed up and it is expected to be more effective if they are treated separately.
+For example, the “parasite” problem, in which an adult-age child staying with parents when grown up, is typical of such social issues which was left to the family.
+It is an example of a social approach having been overlooked.

 In addition, the similar tendency can be pointed out in the workplace.
-The labor-management relation in Japan has modeled the typical family structure on the assumption of the family made-up of the bread earner and the full-time housewife.
-This structure has called the seniority system which assumes the lifetime employment.
+The labour-management relations in Japan have modelled the typical family structure on the assumption of the family being made up of the bread winner and the full-time housewife.
+This structure is called the seniority system which assumes the lifetime employment.

 Although there are differences depending on companies and industries, such a Japanese-style employment system has gradually changed over the past 20 years or so, and Western-style management has been taken in, with a focus on results and duties.

-In particular, under the crisis of COVID-19, in order to introduce telework, it is absolutely necessary to clear the outline of individual work, and these changes are accelerating.
+In particular, under the crisis of COVID-19, in order to introduce telework, it is absolutely necessary to clearly define the outline of individual work, and these changes are accelerating.

-In today’s globalized business environment, more and more jobs are based on international movement, such as the job itself bringing about a foreign experience or hiring people who have already experienced foreign countries.
+In today’s globalized business environment, more and more jobs are based on international movement, such as the job itself bringing in foreign experience or hiring people who have already experienced foreign countries.

 In addition, in response to the shrinking domestic market in Japan, the heat of overseas expansion of many companies and industries is increasing, and the number of working positions based on overseas work accordingly is increasing.

-Even if the chances to go out to a foreign country is offered to you, it could be said that there is not critical difference because you still must clear the iron rule to survive whatsoever.
-Any way, it must be a sensitive issue that whether you can catch two birds with one stone, or simply ends up with get a job by chance in an international labour market.
+Even if the chance to go out to a foreign country is offered to you, it could be said that there is not a critical difference because you still must clear the iron rule to survive.
+Any way it must be a sensitive issue whether you can catch two birds with one stone, or simply end up with getting a job by chance in an international labour market.